Peter Max Lawrence: Early life

 Lawrence was born in Topeka, Kansas in 1977, and was adopted soon thereafter by Barbra and Dennis Lawrence.
 He was raised in Western Wyandotte County in Kansas where he attended St. Patricks, Bishop Ward and Kansas City Kansas Community College.
 He has identified as being gay, which has influenced his art.

 Lawrence received his B.F.A. in 2009 in new genres from the San Francisco Art Institute (SFAI).
 He received the CAAC fellowship in 1999 and the Garber Grant in 2001.
-While he was a student, he worked under artist Ian McDonald at a De Young museum artist residency and they produced a film for the Truly CA series. and On that First Day of Autumn; Carletta Sue Kay's, The Lady and the Creature From the Black Lagoon, For the Birds, and Just Another Beautiful Boy; Pookie and the Poodlez's, go go away from me; and The Centauros featuring AL-V, Calavera in Barcelona, Spain.
+While he was a student, he worked under artist Ian McDonald at a De Young museum artist residency and they produced a film for the Truly CA series.

+He relocated to Kansas City, Missouri, and seven years later to San Francisco to take up performance, film and video art.

+He lived and worked in California for 15 years.

+Career

+His discography includes such music as Banana Blues, On Your Own Time, Queer from Kansas, and The Media.